ShivanshuBohra/spring-boot-hibernate-mysql-rest-api/README.md

-Changes are in Master Branch
+For LAtest tested Changes refer Master Branch
 # spring-boot-hibernate-mysql-rest-api
 A simple Spring boot application that demonstrates the usage of RESTful API using Spring boot, Hibernate and MySQL.